English level: A1- B2

 – to pour off liquid

-– to dust greased pans with flour until well coated on bottom and sides.
+– to dust greased pans with flour until well coated on the bottom and sides.
 Shake out extra flour

 – to decorate with pieces of colourful food such as parsley, pimiento, cherries or lemon